-I’ve worked with over 15 brands thus far, so whilst this isn’t a crazy number, I’ve definitely learned a few tricks on how you can best secure brand collaborations.
+I’ve worked with hundreds of brands, so I’ve definitely learned a few tricks on how you can best secure brand collaborations.
+And in the beginning days of blogging, outreach work is essential.
 If this is a topic you’d like to learn more about, then please keep on reading.

 Know your brand